Figure skating at the 2018 Winter Olympics – Qualification: Qualification of nations

-Qualification spots available per tournament

-The results of the 2017 World Championships determined 83 total spots: 24 entries in each singles discipline, 16 in pairs, and 19 in ice dance.
-The available spots were awarded going down the results list, with multiple spots being awarded first.

-The remainder of the spots were filled at the Nebelhorn Trophy in Oberstdorf, Germany in late September 2017.
-Countries which had already earned an entry to the Olympics were not allowed to qualify more entries at this final qualifying competition.
-Unlike at the World Championships, where countries could qualify more than one spot depending on the placement of the skater, at this ISU competition countries could earn only one spot per discipline, regardless of placement.
-Initially, a total of six spots per singles event, four spots in pairs, and five in ice dance were available at the ISU competition.
+The remainder of the spots were filled at the 2017 Nebelhorn Trophy in late September 2017.
+Countries that had already earned an entry to the Olympics were not allowed to qualify additional entries at this final qualifying competition.
+However, if a country earned two or three spots at the World Championships, but did not have two or three skaters, respectively, qualify for the free skate, then they were allowed to send a skater who did not reach the free segment at World Championships to the Nebelhorn Trophy to qualify the remaining spot(s).
+Unlike at the World Championships, where countries could qualify more than one spot depending on the placement of their skater(s), at the Nebelhorn Trophy, countries could earn only one spot per discipline, regardless of ranking.

-If a country declines to use one or more of its qualified spots, the vacated spot is awarded using the results of the ISU competition in descending order of placement.
-By the time the ISU competition was held, one more spot in pairs and one more spot in ice dance became available according to this rule.
+Initially, a total of six spots per singles event, four spots in pairs, and five in ice dance were available at the Nebelhorn Trophy.
+According to guidelines established by the International Skating Union (ISU), nations had to select skaters and teams who have achieved a minimum Total Elements Score at an ISU-recognized international competition on or before 29 January 2018.

-For the team trophy, scores from the 2016–17 championship season and the 2017–18 grand prix season, were tabulated to establish the ten top nations.
+For the team event, scores from the 2016 World Figure Skating Championships and the 2017–18 Grand Prix of Figure Skating season were tabulated to establish the top ten nations.
 Each nation compiled a score from their top performers in each of the four disciplines.
-The Grand Prix Final, taking place in early December 2017, was the final event to affect the Team Trophy score.
+The 2017 Grand Prix of Figure Skating Final was the final event to affect the team event score.